passagemath/passagemath/src/doc/en/developer/portability_testing.rst

-   As an alternative, you can also run Docker in GitHub Codespaces (or another cloud service) using a container with the Docker-in-Docker feature.
-Sage provides a suitable dev container configuration `.devcontainer/tox-docker-in-docker
+   As an alternative, you can also run Docker in GitHub Codespaces (or another cloud service) using a container with the Docker-in-Docker feature. passagemath provides a suitable dev container configuration `.devcontainer/tox-docker-in-docker
    <https://github.com/passagemath/passagemath/tree/develop/.devcontainer/tox-docker-in-docker>`_: